Toggy81/minsait/README.md

-# Project Name: PRUEBA AVORIS
+# Project Name: PRUEBA MINSAIT

 ## Overview
 These are the steps to upload the application to Docker.